Dark Web Monitoring for Healthcare: Protect Patient Data

 Behavioral baselines help identify when account activity deviates from normal patterns.

 Session token theft lets attackers operate without authenticating.
 Watch for sessions that suddenly switch IP addresses or user agents.
 Multiple simultaneous sessions from different locations indicate credential sharing or compromise.
+Session hijacking through stolen cookies is hard to catch because the attacker inherits a fully authenticated session.

 When monitoring detects compromised credentials, you can force password resets before exploitation occurs.
 This converts a potential breach into a routine password change.

 Compromised credential monitoring should run continuously, not as periodic scans.
 Credentials can appear on the dark web and be exploited within hours.
-Real-time detection enables real-time response.

 Multi-factor authentication stops many account takeover attempts.
 But not all MFA is equal.
 And no MFA helps if an infostealer has already captured session tokens from the victim’s device.